-The Society reappoints National Trainers.
-National Trainer certification is not recertified through the professional development credit system.
+The Society's VP Leadership and the Senior Training Officer reappoint National Trainers.
+National Trainer certification is not recertified through the professional development point system.
 Reappointment is based on:

-- Maintenance of Trainer certification in good standing. - Activity and positive feedback as a National Trainer or Instructor Trainer over the two-year currency period.
+- · Maintenance of Trainer certification in good standing. - Activity and positive feedback as a National Trainer or Instructor Trainer over the two-year currency period.
 Activity as an instructor shall not count towards reappointment as a National Trainer. - Review of National Trainer courses taught, Instructor Trainer courses taught, mentorship of apprentice Trainers. - Involvement in other Lifesaving Society related activities.